 So how do I get my kids to put away their stuff?

 - Declutter.
 Get rid of toys they don’t use, and things that make a mess.
 More toys doesn’t equal more play, and if anything the opposite is true.
 Create a curated space that inspires rather than overwhelms.
 Having full, messy cupboards also means nowhere to put all the stuff on your surfaces.
+Clear your cupboards and play areas of broken toys and anything they don’t play with.

 - Play packup music.
 Put on a tune they love and make it a fun ritual.
 It’s the equivalent to the workout playlist I use when I go for a run – uplifting and motivational.